 While many students elect to pursue their degree in three years, Albany Law School is happy to offer a more flexible four-year option for students that need the extra time to complete the requirements.

 Students who enroll in the four-year program for their first year but want to graduate in three years must switch to the three-year program prior to the beginning of their third semester or their first summer session, whichever comes first.
-A student who switches in this manner must enroll as a three-year student in at least one summer session and must successfully complete at least five credits in that summer session and must also successfully complete four semesters as a three-year student.
+To qualify for this switch, students must have at least a 3.0 grade-point average (GPA) at the end of their first semester, and at least a 2.25 cumulative GPA at the end of their first year.

 Students in the four-year program pay 75 percent of tuition costs for eight semesters.
 These amounts are not affected by the number of credits in which a student may be enrolled in a given semester.
 All students attending summer session pay tuition costs according to the published rate for that summer.

 Students in the four-year program who have been awarded a scholarship by the Admissions Committee will receive 75 percent of their award each year as long as the student continues to maintain the necessary academic qualifications.

 A change in programs results in a change in tuition charges.
 Financial aid, including Albany Law School grant funds and Federal Perkins Loan funds, is adjusted accordingly.
 Students must carry a minimum of 12 credit hours per semester to be eligible for funds through the New York State Tuition Assistance Program (TAP).
-A minimum of six credit hours is required for Summer School TAP.
+A minimum of 6 credit hours is required for Summer School TAP.